Darconville's Cat: Style

 The novel displays Theroux's love of words and mastery of language, – it is as Victor Howes puts it, "a potpourri of language, a torrent of verbalism, a feast of vocabularies".
 The reader will encounter countless new and unknown words, but "(u)se your definitionary … It is one of the last few pleasures left in life," so the advice of the protagonist when trying to teach the class about Keats' Bright Star (p.
 56).
 Darconville’s Cat has been named a work of "obvious excess" and "a literary game of the Nabokovian kind".
-Thus, its catalogues of books may contains real and fictive works,- for the reader to find out.
+Thus, its catalogues of books may contain real and fictive works for the reader to find out.
 The novel contains 100 chapters of all forms of style including essay, diary, poem, sermon, invocation, satire, fable, travelogue, catalogue, meditation, list, precis, and pages mirrored or black.

 Reception

 Patrick O'Donnell calls it a "largely ignored masterpiece".
 The novel was included by Anthony Burgess in his book-length essay Ninety-Nine Novels: The Best in English Since 1939.
 It was also nominated for a National Book Award and made the Good Reads list of the 100 Top Literary Novels of All Time.
 In his review, Stuart Mitchner also indicates that the book is very difficult to read.
 James Wolcott, writing in the New York Review of Books echoes this sentiment: "To fidgety readers, the 700-plus pages of Darconville’s Cat may seem as long as the Trojan War", but he also calls the book "sly and resourceful."

 Tom LeClair calls it a book of "obvious excess" and Steven Moore places it in the genre of "huge, erudite novels".
 Victor Howes, writing in the Christian Science Monitor, states: "Yes, this is a hobbyhorse of a novel.
 Hobbyhorsical.
 Some will love it.
 Others will hate it.
 Like Darconville's only love – Isabel Rawsthorne (rosethorn, raw as thorn) – it both satisfies and disappoints.
 It needs pruning, but would suffer from the shears."

 In Book Lust, Nancy Pearl calls it "a verbal tour de force" and says the book highlights the author's "almost perverse infatuation with language."
 Doug Nufer writes that "(w)ith its dazzling vocabulary, play of different voices, and a profusion of forms, Darconville's Cat is a 700-page showcase of ornate and meticulous syntax, in a variety of styles and modes, mixing the natural with the supernatural and romantic fantasy with cynical satire".

 In Signs of the Literary Times William O'Rourke discusses Darconville's Cat which came out at the same time as O'Rourke's Idle Hands.
 Among the many literary references in Darconville's Cat, O'Rourke sees several bits, including the final sentence, which O'Rourke believes were inspired by Edward Dahlberg's works, and questions why Dahlberg is not included in Theroux's list of acknowledgments.